Catholic Charities of Ashtabula County

 Prevent exploitation, abuse and neglect of vulnerable individuals

-• Representative Payeeship provides casework and money management for individuals with disabilities who cannot manage their finances.
-The caseworker ensures that basic shelter, food and clothing needs are met, and that appropriate benefits are accessed, thus providing stability to those who are vulnerable to exploitation.
+• Representative Payeeship – The mentally disabled adults are currently the most vulnerable demographic in our local community and cannot manage their finances and/or are at risk of exploitation from family and/or friends.
+This program provides casework and money management for individuals with disabilities who cannot manage their own finances.
+The caseworker ensures that basic shelter, food, and clothing needs are met, and that other appropriate benefits are accessed, thus providing stability to those who are vulnerable to exploitation.

 Contact CATHOLIC CHARITIES OF ASHTABULA COUNTY